Introduction to Twilight Photography

 A lot of the time, when I’m in an unfamiliar or rapidly changing lighting situation, these photos come out pretty poorly.
 A great example of just how poor these can be is the photo below.
 I’ve not yet got a flash out.

 This test shot was not to see what the photo would look like if I didn’t use a flash.
 I knew I was going to have to use one.
-It was to test the exposure of the ambient light in the background.
+It was to test the

 When I take photos at night with models, I always want to include some ambient light in the background.
 It adds to the interest of the photo.
 After all, who says a pixel on the face is more important than on the background.